pierrec/go-ini/README.md

 ```go
 func Decode(r io.Reader, v interface{}) error
 ```
-Decode populates v with the Ini values from the Reader.
+Decode populates v with the INI values from the Reader.
 DefaultOptions are used.
-See Ini.Decode() for more information.
+See INI.Decode() for more information.

 #### func  Encode